benedom/SwiftyCrop/README.md

 ## 🪟 iOS 26 & Liquid Glass

 To adopt to the new Liquid Glass design Apple introduced with iOS 26, SwiftyCrop supplies a new UI which reflects this design.
 This will remove text buttons and replace them with icon buttons and much more.
 Below is the current way it looks.
-Try it for yourself by enabling it in the configuration!

-:bangbang: NOTE :bangbang:
-This feature is currently in beta and might change, due to iOS 26 still being in beta and Apple changing design elements.
-This can only be used on iOS 26 and Xcode 26.
+By default, this is active if iOS 26 is available.
+You can change this by overriding the `SwiftyCropConfiguration`.

 <p align="center">
     <img src="Assets/liquid_glass.png" style="margin: auto; width: 250px"/>